kamilkisiela/loona/docs/angular/essentials/updates.md

 sidebar_label: Updates
 ---

-Update allows to modify the data based on a mutation.
+Updates are a way to modify store data based on a mutation.

 ## Getting started with Updates

 In this section we will try understand why the concept of updates might be helpful in your application.

 The whole idea behind Updates is to keep store updates separated from mutations.
-Sometimes you might want to modify the store not only based on the local side actions but also on remote ones too.
+Sometimes you might want to modify the store not based only on local side actions, but also on remote ones.

 What are the benefits of using Updates?

-- you no longer keep the code responsible for store updates inside of your components or services
+- you no longer keep the code responsible for store updates within your components or services
-- it scales easier
+- scales more easily
 - keeps the code clean

 ### How to define an update